 Unfortunately, many federal land managers believe it.
 Several years ago I accompanied U.S. Forest Service staff on a horseback inspection of a livestock grazing allotment in the arid Superstition Mountains of the Tonto National Forest in central Arizona.
 As we neared a muddy stock tank perched on a chaparral-covered hill we scared off several mule deer that were taking a drink.
 The District Ranger turned toward me in his saddle and told me how glad he was that livestock were allowed to graze public lands, because deer would be scarce if there weren’t any livestock waters.

 Most ranchers also seem to believe it, and they frequently offer it in defense of livestock grazing on public lands.
 I’ve even had ranchers tell me there was hardly any wildlife in Arizona before ranchers arrived and “improved” the land, which is, of course, ridiculous (Davis 1973).

-Despite all this, there’s surprisingly little scientific evidence to support this belief – and much that contradicts it.
-Even long-time proponents of livestock waters question their effectiveness (Brown 1997; Krausman 1997).
-For instance, a review of the Arizona Game & Fish Department (AGFD) bighorn sheep water development program (Broyles 1995) conducted in the Cabeza Prieta National Wildlife Refuge concluded, “It has not been shown that these developments are necessary, beneficial, or without harmful side effects.”

-Many wildlife species will travel further than cattle to reach water (Krausman 1996), and they know where the local seeps, springs, and perennial stream stretches are located.
-A study conducted in southern New Mexico (Burkett 1994) compared wildlife populations at 20 sites that had man-made waters with the same number of similar sites lacking permanent surface water.
-They found that, “definitive effects of artificial water sources on native wildlife species were not detectable.”

-No. 4 | Unfortunately, many federal land managers believe it.
-Several years ago I accompanied U.S. Forest Service staff on a horseback inspection of a livestock grazing allotment in the arid Superstition Mountains of the Tonto National Forest in central Arizona.
-As we neared a muddy stock tank perched on a chaparral-covered hill we scared off several mule deer that were taking a drink.
-The District Ranger turned toward me in his saddle and told me how glad he was that livestock were allowed to graze public lands, because deer would be scarce if there weren’t any livestock waters.

-Most ranchers also seem to believe it, and they frequently offer it in defense of livestock grazing on public lands.
-I’ve even had ranchers tell me there was hardly any wildlife in Arizona before ranchers arrived and “improved” the land, which is, of course, ridiculous (Davis 1973).

-Despite all this, there’s surprisingly little scientific evidence to support this belief – and much that contradicts it.
+Despite all this, there’s a lot of scientific evidence that contradicts this widely held belief.
 Even long-time proponents of livestock waters question their effectiveness (Brown 1997; Krausman 1997).
 For instance, a review of the Arizona Game & Fish Department (AGFD) bighorn sheep water development program (Broyles 1995) conducted in the Cabeza Prieta National Wildlife Refuge concluded, “It has not been shown that these developments are necessary, beneficial, or without harmful side effects.”

 Many wildlife species will travel further than cattle to reach water (Krausman 1996), and they know where the local seeps, springs, and perennial stream stretches are located.
 A study conducted in southern New Mexico (Burkett 1994) compared wildlife populations at 20 sites that had man-made waters with the same number of similar sites lacking permanent surface water.
 They found that, “definitive effects of artificial water sources on native wildlife species were not detectable.”